-Have you decided to work on tackling the waste issue in your tourism/event organization?
-Welcome on board!
+You have decided to work on tackling the waste issue in your tourism/event organization?
+Welcome on board !
 To start with your waste reduction and management strategy, you’ll need to dedicate some time to define how this project match and complement your organization’s overall vision and strategy.
-You’ll also need to make sure the staff feels concerned and involved from the very first steps.
+You’ll also need to make sure the people working in that organisation feel concerned and involved from the very first steps.
 Find below a few tips to help you completing this key starting phase.

 define a shared purpose?

-In order to engage the top hierarchy of your organisation, either the board, director or General Managers, you will need to link your waste project with the existing vision and objectives of your organisation.
+In order to engage your organisation’s staff, especially the top executives – you will need to link your waste project with the existing vision and objectives of the organisation

 - To what extent does better waste management match the mission of the structure you are working in?
 Screen its values and mission statement in the official documents and point out which parts could be a basis for this positive change.